 Bell Girl Day Grants Overview

-Introduce a Girl to Engineering Day (Girl Day) is an annual campaign that takes place during Engineers Week in the U.S. with the intention of introducing girls to the fascinating world of engineering.
+Introduce a Girl to Engineering Day (Girl Day) is an annual campaign that takes place during Engineers Week with the goal of introducing girls to the fascinating world of engineering.
 DiscoverE is excited to make available a limited number of grants ranging between $500 and $1000 for Introduce a Girl to Engineering Day programs taking place on and around Girl Day.
-Funding is available for Girl Day events scheduled to take place January through April.
+Funding is available for Girl Day events scheduled to take place January through April 2021.

 - Individuals or organizations located in the United States.